 Mexican tycoon Carlos Slim takes control of Oviedo

-BARCELONA, Spain (AP) -Financially stricken Spanish club Real Oviedo announced Saturday that Mexican tycoon Carlos Slim has agreed to invest ?2 million ($2.5 million) in the third-tier team, which had been facing bankruptcy before a massive fund-raising effort by fans.
+BARCELONA, Spain (AP) -Financially stricken Spanish club Real Oviedo said on Saturday that Mexican tycoon Carlos Slim had agreed to invest ?2 million ($2.5 million) in the third-tier team, which had been facing bankruptcy before a massive fund-raising effort by fans.

 Oviedo narrowly staved off financial extinction after supporters over the past two weeks bought more than ?1.5 million ($1.9 million) in new shares in the club.